Family Violence Coordinator Stacey Seldon

 About Family Violence Task Forces

 Each year, the Georgia Domestic Violence Fatality Review Project works with teams in communities across Georgia to review local domestic violence deaths.
 These reviews prioritize the experiences of victims, and give FVTFs new ways of improving services, plugging gaps, increasing communication between agencies involved with victims and offenders, and increasing the links between services and community members.
 From these tragedies FVTFs are able to gain deeper insight into the dynamics of domestic violence, and examine strengths and weaknesses in the way systems work together to respond to family violence.
 In the over 13 years of conducting fatality review, the Project has identified patterns of victim and perpetrator engagement with multiple systems.
-There are usually several agencies and services involved with victims or perpetrators in the years prior to the fatality.
+There are usually several in the years prior to the fatality.
 Despite this involvement, we see victims and perpetrators experiencing gaps, as well as limited communication across systems.
 The issue of family violence cannot be solved by one system alone.
 Addressing and ending family violence requires multiple groups working together to change systems, and FVTFs facilitate this collaboration.

 Given the prevalence of family violence in Georgia, FVTFs play a vital role in helping communities and systems understand the significance and complexity of family violence.
 FVTFs can serve a critical role, from improving local policies and practices to increasing communication across systems and increasing public awareness of DV, all while upholding victim safety and strengthening offender accountability.

 Currently, there are 38 active FVTFs statewide.
 FVTFs in Georgia are usually specific to a judicial circuit.
 However, several judicial circuits have FVTFs that are county-specific.
 To locate the FVTF in your judicial circuit, please use the FVTF List.
-The FVTF map is another tool to locate active FVTF’s in Georgia.
+The is another tool to locate active FVTF’s in Georgia.
 If there is no FVTF in your area and you are interested in starting one, please contact our Family Violence Coordinator for assistance after reading this manual.

 Starting and maintaining a FVTF can be both exciting and challenging.
 GCFV is available to provide support as your FVTF moves from initial formation, to the planning and implementation of FVTF initiatives.